 About Education Tax Credits

 USC is required to provide 1098-E tax forms to students with loan interest paid to USC during the calendar year just ended, and 1098-T forms to students with qualified charges or qualified aid posted during the calendar year just ended, by January 31st of the following year.
 Forms will be mailed unless the student has elected by January 15th to receive their tax forms electronically.
-Email notices from our service provider ECSI will be sent to official USC email addresses (ending in '@usc.edu') when the forms are ready.
+Email notices from our service provider ECSI are sent to official USC email addresses (ending in '@usc.edu') when the forms are ready.

 No USC employee may give tax advice regarding these credits.
 If you are unsure about your eligibility, please consult with a qualified tax preparer.

-IRS Information about Educational Tax Credits
+IRS Information about Education Tax Credits

 The IRS has an online FAQ Tax Questions & Answers webpage which you may also wish to review.
 Be sure to see the section about "7.4 Child Care Credit/Other Credits: Hope & Life Time Learning Educational Credits".

 For information about eligibility and filing for the credits, please refer to IRS Publications, 'Tax Benefits for Higher Education' , also called I.R.S.
 Publication 970.

 To calculate the tax credit, you must file IRS Form 8863 along with your federal income tax return.